ACT Government Domestic and Family Violence Training Strategy

 The intended outcome of the ACT Government Domestic and Family Violence Training Strategy is to achieve a shared understanding of what constitutes domestic and family violence.
 Beginning with the ACT public service, the Strategy will build up staff capability how to recognise, respond and refer those impacted by domestic and family violence.

 The draft Common Risk Assessment and Management Framework has been embedded in the specific training for frontline workers.
-With a shared understanding and approach to responding and managing risk, people at risk of domestic and family violence will be provided with earlier opportunities to seek support and safety.
+With a common language, and a shared understanding and approach to responding and managing risk, people at risk of domestic and family violence will be provided with earlier opportunities to seek support and safety.
 General screening questions ensure all community members have an opportunity to seek support.